 Skills Taught/Benefits Click here for MACC Student Gallery

 Through slides, lectures, videos, and exhibits encountered throughout the Art curriculum, students are exposed to cultural diversity.
-The MACC Art Gallery hosts several exhibits throughout the year which also provide cultural enrichment opportunities.
+The Evelyn E. Jorgenson Fine Arts Gallery hosts several exhibits throughout the year which also provide cultural enrichment opportunities.
 Additionally, the Art Department occasionally arranges short, study abroad courses.
 Past study abroad courses have included travel to France, England, Belgium, Italy, Greece, Holland, Spain, Switzerland, Germany, Hungary, and Austria.

 Students can complete Art courses within their Associate of Arts degree, which is transferable to four-year colleges and universities.
 MACC students can complete 100- and 200-level Art courses which will not only prepare them for further study in the discipline at a four-year institution but also provide them the opportunity to develop a professional portfolio of work.
 Many of Missouri’s colleges and universities offer bachelor degrees in Art or Fine Arts.
 Interested students should consult with an MACC advisor about transfer opportunities.

 An Art degree may provide a pathway to a variety of career choices, ranging from those which focus on the actual creation of art to those which focus more on the knowledge of art.
 Careers in the art field include graphic designer, artist, art therapist, gallery curator, advertising director, photographer, art agent, public relations specialist, illustrator, teacher, interior designer, computer animator, and architect, to name a few.

 Moberly Area Community College

 601 Business Loop 70 West, Suite 216